Demitroi/dot-files/readme.md

 $ sudo reboot
 ```

 Open lxqt-config-appearance via terminal, in the Widget Style section select qt6ct-style in Qt Style combo box.
-In Icons Theme select Papirus-Dark, in Cursor select bloom and finally select Breeze-Dark in both GTK 3 and 4 Theme.
+In Icons Theme select Papirus-Dark, in Font section set the Font name to "Hack Nerd Font Mono", Style Normal and Point size 10, in Cursor select bloom and finally select Breeze-Dark in both GTK 3 and 4 Theme.

 Open Qt6 Settings, select Breeze in Style, in Paletter check Custom radio button and select Color scheme darker.
+Go to Font tab, set the Font to "Hack Nerd Font Mono", Font style Normal and Size 10.
 Go to the Icon Theme tab and select Papirus-Dark.

 #### Mount and unmount pendrives (USB drive) (udisks)